krauselab/krauselab/content/members/Gina/_index.md

 ---
 # Display name
-name: Shannon Larsuel
+name: Gina Lee

 # Username (this should match the folder name)
 authors:
-- Shannon
+- Gina

 # Is this the primary user of the site?
 superuser: false